lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 ADQL is based on the Structured Query Language (SQL).

 Selecting "Edit ADQL (advanced)" will change the user interface to display an empty box where users can supply their query statement.
-Scrolling down will show several examples.
+Scrolling down in that interface will show several examples.

 **Turn a single table query into ADQL.**
 At any point while assembling a query using the single table query interface described above, clicking on "Edit and Populate ADQL" will transform